Jon Miller: Commentating style

 Miller's delivery is notable for his easygoing, sometimes humorous manner and measured use of hyperbole, particularly in banter with his sportscasting partners.
-He livens up many broadcasts with a few Hawaiian and Japanese phrases spoken with impeccable pronunciation, and has been known to announce a half inning totally in Spanish.
+He livens up many broadcasts with a few Hawaiian and Japanese phrases spoken with very accurate pronunciation, and has been known to announce a half inning totally in Spanish.
 It is notable that Miller generally pronounces foreign language names with the source language pronunciation, in contrast with broadcasters who "Anglicize" foreign-named players.
 Miller is also known for his meticulous scorekeeping, having scored over 5,500 games since he started broadcasting.

 Miller will occasionally quote lines from Shakespeare plays during radio broadcasts.
 He is well known for his foul ball call, "That ball is fooooul", and his emphatic cries of "Two!" for a successful double play and "Safe!" (which he pronounces like an umpire's "Hafe!" call) on close baserunning plays.
 Early in his career, Miller would punctuate home runs with the signature call, "Tell it goodbye!" (in emulation of longtime Giants announcer Lon Simmons), and he continues to refer to a home run as a "big fly".
 His home run call for Hispanic batters is now punctuated, "Adios, pelota!" (a phrase he occasionally uses for home runs hit by non-Hispanics as well).

 Miller is noted in baseball circles for his impersonation of Los Angeles Dodgers announcer Vin Scully.
 Miller also imitates Harry Caray, Chuck Thompson, Jack Buck, Al Michaels, Babe Ruth, Bob Sheppard, and Harry Kalas, among others.
 Asked how he got into broadcasting play by play of baseball games, he recalled being in stands at Candlestick Park as a child and looking into the broadcast booth.
 In the middle of the at-bat, he watched as the broadcaster consumed a handful of fries and a drink between pitches, thinking, "That is the life for me."

 While calling games on the radio for the Giants, Miller occasionally introduces himself and his fellow broadcaster(s), followed by the phrase, "your Giants broadcasters".
 The same is repeated when Miller is on TV, except he replaces the word "broadcasters" with "telecasters."
 (Miller is referred to by fellow Giants broadcaster Mike Krukow as "The Big Kahuna".)
 He would use similar terminology for his Sunday Night Baseball telecasts on ESPN ("your Sunday night telecasters") and his World Series broadcasts for ESPN Radio ("your World Series broadcasters").

 Personal life

-Miller was involved in a seven-year marriage with Roberta Creeron in the 1970s, which produced two daughters.
+Miller was married to Roberta Creeron for seven years in the 1970s; they have two daughters.
 In 1986, he re-united with childhood friend Janine Allen, who had also married and divorced and had one daughter.
 The couple married in 1987 and have one son together.
-They resided in Moss Beach, California for many years, before moving to an apartment near Oracle Park.
+They resided in Moss Beach, California, for many years, before moving to an apartment near Oracle Park.
 Jon's daughter Emilie Miller is an actress who appeared in a 2014 episode of Law & Order: Special Victims Unit.